 What is a Lake Management Master Plan?

-A Lake Management Master Plan (LaMP) is a working document that serves as a guide to the collaborative ecosystem management of a body of water.
+A Lake Management Master Plan (MASTER PLAN) is a working document that serves as a guide to the collaborative ecosystem management of a body of water.
 The plan identifies the goals and concerns of lake users, shorefront owners, government, and businesses, and outlines those strategies that offer the best opportunity to achieve the stated goals and address the shared concerns.
-The overall objective of the LaMP is to offer partnership activites and opportunities for action that, when successfully completed, should result in the optimal use and enjoyment of the lake as a natural, recreational, and economic resource.
-The process of creating a LaMP is a consensus-building effort aimed at involving all interested members of the watershed in order to develop the best possible document.
+The overall objective of the LAKE MASTER PLAN is to offer partnership activites and opportunities for action that, when successfully completed, should result in the optimal use and enjoyment of the lake as a natural, recreational, and economic resource.
+The process of creating a LKE MASTER PLAN is a consensus-building effort aimed at involving all interested members of the watershed in order to develop the best possible document.

-By identifying and defining the existing or potential threats to the environmental, recreational, aesthetic, or economic quality of the lake in a scientific manner; the LaMP makes it possible to prioritize efforts to identify, mitigate or eliminate problems.
-In addition, by defining and prioritizing these problems or threats, the LaMP also becomes a fundamental available tool for soliciting grant money to aid in their solution.
+By identifying and defining the existing or potential threats to the environmental, recreational, aesthetic, or economic quality of the lake in a scientific manner; the LAKE MASTER PLAN makes it possible to prioritize efforts to identify, mitigate or eliminate problems.
+In addition, by defining and prioritizing these problems or threats, the LAKE also becomes a fundamental tool for soliciting grant money to aid in their solution.
 Thus, The Lake Management Master Plan becomes an important tool for lake advocacy, and a vital step towards preserving our lake and now our Watershed.
 The original Lake Management Master Plan was adopted in 2010.
 An Addendum was adopted in 2019.
 Both documents are on this site at: Schroon Lake Watershed Management Plan / FINAL Lake Watershed Management Plan Addendum 07.2019

 Steering Committee Formed